microsoft/jacdac-dotnet/README.md

 ## Assemblies

-This repository contains a C# implementation of the Jacdac protocol for various .NET runtime, including desktop or TinyClR.
+The Jacdac project contains C# sources of the Jacdac protocol for various .NET runtime, including desktop or TinyClR.
-To avoid mscorlib issues, each platform has a different set of assemblies where C# files are simply shared as links.
+To avoid mscorlib issues, each platform recompiles these sources into its own assembly where C# files are simply shared as links.
+As a result, the C# used in the Jacdac project is .NET micro framework/TinyCLR/.NET5 compatible (and also inherits limitations thereof).

-### .NET 5.0
+### .NET 5+

   - `Jacdac.NET`, core runtime
   - `Jacdac.NET.Clients`, service clients